 Are you looking heading to Kauai, Hawaii and looking for Instagrammable spots?
 Find out some of the best photo opportunities on Kauai that are fun and definitely “Insta-worthy!”

 As a family travel blogger, I’m trying to get better about getting some of those Insta-worthy shots while traveling with my kids.

 Before our most recent trip to Kauai, I scoured Google looking for an Instagram guide to Kauai and couldn’t find anything.

-Most sites just showed me places to take pretty photos of scenery.
+Most sites just showed me places to take pretty photos of the scenery.
 And Kauai is FULL of gorgeous natural beauty including Waimea Canyon, Spouting Horn, Wailua Falls, and the Na Pali Coast.

 But, I was looking for fun, colorful photo ops that would look good in my Instagram feed.